Conserving Bermuda’s Cedar Tree: Wise Ancestors Teams with BioQuest to Launch Conservation Challenges

 Ms. LaRondie Harrell, President & General Manager of Roche Bermuda commented: "We are proud to support innovative local research like Dr. Carika Weldon’s work on the Bermuda Cedar genome through the Roche Research Lecturer Grant.
 This initiative underscores our commitment to fostering scientific discovery here in Bermuda.
 Dr. Weldon’s research not only plays a vital role in preserving our island’s unique environment but also showcases how local innovation can contribute to global environmental conservation efforts.”

-Download the full Press release
+Download the press release

 Image press pack